OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/2.0/en/openchain-security-specification-2.0.md

 - Method to communicate identified Known Vulnerabilities to customer base when warranted;
 - Method for analyzing Supplied Software for newly published Known Vulnerabilities post release of the Supplied Software;
 - Method for continuous and repeated Security Testing is applied for all Supplied Software before release;
-- Method to verify that identified risks will have been addressed before release of Supplied Software;
+- Method to verify that identified risks will have been remediated or mitigated before release of Supplied Software;
 - Method to export information about identified risks to third parties as appropriate.

 A process shall exist for the Security Assurance methods listed above.